pmsrao/platform-observability/docs/13-recent-changes-summary.md

-# Recent Changes Summary
+# Platform Observability - Recent Changes & Migration Summary

-This document summarizes the major changes made in the last 3-4 iterations of the Platform Observability solution.
+This document provides a comprehensive summary of all major changes, migrations, and updates made to the Platform Observability solution, including architectural changes, naming convention updates, and migration guides.

 ## 🚀 Major Architectural Changes